 Swallow-tailed Kite Research and Conservation Project

 The northern Swallow-tailed Kite experienced a severe population decline and dramatic reduction in breeding range from 1880 to 1910.
 The U.S. breeding range, which once spanned 21 states, is now limited to seven southeastern states: Texas, Louisiana, Mississippi, Alabama, Florida, Georgia and South Carolina.
 Beginning in 2002, a single pair has sometimes nested in the White River Basin in Arkansas, but not every year.
+In 2013 a nest was found in North Carolina along the Cape Fear River.
 The current U.S. population size is precariously small, and may possibly consist of as few as 2,500 breeding pairs (Meyer 1995).
 The Swallow-tailed Kite was proposed as a Category 2 candidate for federal listing as a threatened or endangered species (U.S. Fish and Wildlife Service 1985).
 The Orleans Audubon Society and other groups are collecting population data needed to support federal listing.

 Kenneth Meyer and Gina Kent, ARCI

 Mississippi Department of Wildlife, Fisheries and Parks

 We Thank the Following Project Volunteers

 Pat Brown, Donna Bush, Glynda Clardy, Jay Cliburn, Jennifer and Tom Coulson, Brett, Inga and Juniper Falterman, Linda Feringa, Joelle Finley, Ken Harris, Rufus Harris, Joseph Kennedy, Janine Robin, Glenn Ousset, Dave Patton, Matt Pontiff, Jason Price, Wesley Smith, and Dr. Ken Meyer and Gina Kent, Avian Research and Conservation Institute.